CARE Act Petition

 - The Director of Hospital, or designee, where Respondent is hospitalized.

-- The Director of California Indian Health Services or Tribal Behavioral Health
+- A judge of a tribal court located in California or director of a California Indian Health Services Program or Behavioral Health Department.

 - The Respondent